-How we deal with your homeowners or condominium association in Huntly
+How we handle your homeowners or condominium association in Huntly

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a handy archive for rental investors in Huntly
+a useful archive for rental investors in Huntly

-- Before you rent out your investment in Huntly
+- Before you move a tenant into your rental in Huntly

 - Collections and evictions